On this page, bumblebee antenna, antenna cleaner, bumblebee head

 Taste and smell are conveyed to the bee through the tiny hairs on the antenna and mouthparts.
-The scent molecules pass through the tiny pores on the pore plates (see above), then stick to receptor sites on the sensory cells.
+The scent molecules pass through the tiny pores on the pore plates (see below), then stick to receptor sites on the sensory cells.
 The pore plates are also involved in the sense of smell.
 The smallest workers can have around 700 pore plates, while the largest can have 3,500.
 This means the largest workers can detect the scent of flowers from a greater distance.

 It is the great good fortune of humans that, by an accident of evolution, we and bees find the same scents attractive.

 Above is a more magnified image of the end segments of the antenna above, and below, showing just the final segment you can just make out the pore plates.
 The pore plates are so-called as they are flat, slightly concave, and have a ring of pores around the edge.
 It is through these pores that the scent molecules pass to reach the sensory cell membranes beneath the plates.
 Each of these sensory cells is attached to the dendrites of nerve cells.
 And it is the electrical stimulus of these nerve cells triggered by the scent molecules that is passed to the bee brain.

 The bees can detect the direction of the smell as they have two antennae.
 We have binocular vision to help us tell how far away an object is.
 With two antennae the bumblebee can monitor the concentration of the odour molecules and decide whether to move towards or away from the source.